Aqualatics/Servers/README.md

 **IMPORTANT**

-KeyBoxx Also Equals AeroGens Code.
+KeyBoxx Also Equals AeroGens + FluxGens Code.

+Keep up with my projects by going to my solo.to ( https://solo.to/Equipable )

+Discord: Equip#4052